What Is The Free Tablet With Medicaid Program

 - An official document proving your qualifying assistance program participation, such as an approval letter, benefit award letter, statement of benefits, and benefit verification letter.

-As only people of age 18 and above and emancipated minors can participate in the ACP program, you must also prove your age or your emancipated minor status by providing a certificate or a court document.
+As only people aged 18 and above and emancipated minors can participate in the Lifeline program, you must also prove your age or your emancipated minor status by providing a certificate or a court document.

 Also, make sure to only provide copies of the documents instead of the original ones.